bgeisler1/SEED-Lab/Demo 2/README.md

 Louie Heilweil

 This document contains descriptions of the code and tasks used in to create Demo 2.
+Note that the final code used for the demo is called Final_Code.ino which is in the Simulation and Control file

 ---------------------------------------------------------------------------------------------------------------
 Localization
 --
+For this demo, the main localization focus was verifying that the robot would navigate correctly when given the values from computer vision.
+It was important to communicate with computer vision for this portion of the project so we could determine what values to send over from the Raspberry Pi to the Arduino.
+We determined that we would need a vertical angle from camera to the tape, which was based on the height of the robot, as well as the horizontal angle from the camera, so that we could determine how much the robot needed to turn.
+A boolean was also to be sent, so that the robot would know when the tape was within view, and would stop searching.
+The vertical angle was used to determine how far away the tape was, and the horizontal angle was used to determine the angle the robot would have to turn.
+The calculations given the vertical angle (theta) are shown below, where ALPHA is the angle of the camera, and H is the height of the robot:

+beta = (PI/2 - (ALPHA*PI/180) - (theta*PI/180) );
+rho = H * (tan(beta)) - 0.09;

+If the angle was positive, it would move clockwise, and if it was negative, it would turn counterclockwise.
+Calculating these essentially gave us the inputs we needed to move to any point of blue tape, using the control system from Demo 1 and the state machine for this demo.

 ---------------------------------------------------------------------------------------------------------------
 Simulation and Control